 This demographic has a very different set of schedules and priorities than the other two groups.
 They’re more likely to own DVRs, DVD players, and tablets, some for themselves and some for their children.
 The tablets in particular may be due to having children in the home, both for the parents’ mobility and the children’s ease of use.
 They may also have a lot less time for watching television, since they are usually working, raising a family (with all those sleepless nights and many learning curves!) and trying to keep the house together all at once.
 Even though they tend to own more of these devices, the Living On Their Own group tends to spend more time on them than they do, since they tend to have more free time.

 We Know Our (Millennial) Stuff!

 When it comes to reaching this demographic, you need an agency that understands each of these stages, knows how to identify YOUR ideal Millennial, and also knows how to get their attention in an arena that their specific group frequents.
 At Blue Onion Media, we specialize in customizing your ad strategies to ensure a clear, visible and engaging message, living in just the right places for your target market Millennials to discover them.
+We can quantitatively analyze the right segment for your business or organization in order to maximize your media ROI.
 Contact us today to learn more about how to capture the attention of the right group of Millennials.
 Your business – and bank account – will thank you later!
-(303) 232- 1100
+(303) 597-9661